scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/19/17
+Today, I worked on the coding project.
+I had the base code down, but there were a few errors with it.
+Eventually, I fixed it and moved on to other issues.
+I would try something for a while, but when it would not work, I would start trying random things to see if it would work.
+We then got the isssue down to just one small problem.
+I apparently had the right code at the start of the project, but one small issue that was hiding so well made me think the problem was with the thing I had right.
+I fixed that problem, and the code worked.
+However, it still does not find the password.
+We will fix that tomorrow.
+Overall, I learned that I need to look at the big picture, then zoom into smaller details.
+I would try small issues hoping it would work out, and find out that it did not work.
+I also learned from Mr. Gold what to look for and how to fix it.
+Small details like these will help me with my next project.
+I learned a lot today, and I am happy nobody told me how to do it.
+Mr. Gold would give me help and tips when I was struggling, but never told me directly what to do or what was wrong.
+I learned a lot from this.

+# Reflection
 ## 7/18/17
 Today, I worked on the wifi project which is still unfinished.
 I tried adding other and's and or's, as well as fixing the layout.
 I believe the issue is in the and statements, even though there are many places it could go wrong.
 I want to figure the code out and break through this barrier, so that I can move on to different projects.
 When the problem is tough, I start trying random things.
 After a while, it becomes mindless.
 I will keep working on it tomorrow.
 I also learned from the coding website.
 I learned how to count the number of letters in a string, and how to fully capitalize a string or completely lowercase it.
 I have to re-do the website because I did not make an account on the website.
 I learned a lot today, but still did not finish the wifi project.